 Sentiment analysis is the process of classifying whether a block of text is positive, negative, or, neutral.
-Sentiment analysis is contextual mining of words which indicates the social sentiment of a brand and also helps the business to determine whether the product which they are manufacturing is going to make a demand in the market or not.
-The goal which Sentiment analysis tries to gain is to analyze people’s opinion in a way that it can help the businesses expand.
+The goal which Sentiment analysis tries to gain is to be analyzed people’s opinions in a way that can help businesses expand.
 It focuses not only on polarity (positive, negative & neutral) but also on emotions (happy, sad, angry, etc.).
 It uses various Natural Language Processing algorithms such as Rule-based, Automatic, and Hybrid.

 Why perform Sentiment Analysis?